vbiff/weather_bloc/README.md

 A new Flutter project.

-Weather applicatiuon for checcking the weather around the world
+Weather applicatiuon for checking the weather around the world